leo1200/numprog/README.md

-# Fundamentals of Numerical Programming I
+# Fundamentals of Numerical Programming

-This is the lecture material for the first week of the AIMS-IWR Summer School
+This is the lecture material for the first week of the AIMS-IWR "Introductions to Modeling, Numerics and Optimization for Differential Equations" course.
-"Numerical Programming" course.

 The course covers both theoretical foundations and practical implementations in Python.